arangodb/docs/3.9/programs-arangod-general.md

 <small>Introduced in: v3.9.1</small>

-`--icu-language icu-language`
+`--icu-language language-name`

 The ICU language is also used for sorting and comparing strings.
-But in this case language is used without any changes in ICU settings.
-Using this option it is possible to get absolutely correct sorting and comparing order.
-The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code with and a two letter country code (ISO-3166).
-Valid languages are "de", "en", "en_US" or "en_UK".
+With this option however, you can get the sorting and comparing order exactly as it's defined in the ICU standard.
+The language value can be a two-letter language code (ISO-639), a two-letter language code followed by a two letter country code (ISO-3166), or any other valid ICU locale definition.

-If there are defined `--default-language` and `--icu-language` it will leads to server crash at start.
+For example: "de", "en", "en_US", "en_UK", "de_AT@collation=phonebook".

+Please note, that you can use only one of the language options (either `--default-language` or `--icu-language`).
+Setting both of them will result in an error.

 ## Supervisor